 Forficula auricularia – European Earwig

-There are several species and a couple of different families of native earwigs in North America but these are often overlooked because of the “learned hatred” of the European earwig.
+We have several native species and a couple of different families in North America but these are often overlooked because of the ubiquitous European earwig.

 This insect is a native of Europe, hence the name.
 It was introduced into North American in the early 1900s.
 They overwinter as adults.
 They are nocturnal and predatory, eating plants and other insects.
-They have become quite hated by gardeners for this foliage eating habit coupled with their tendency to aggregate and they can wipe out some nice plants in little time.
-They do eat aphids and might be the only reason they are tolerated.
+They have become quite hated by gardeners for this foliage eating habit.
+They also tend to aggregate which can wipe out some nice plants.
+They will eat aphids and might be the only reason they are tolerated.